vesaakerman/easy-fedora-to-bag/docs/index.md

      -f, --output-format  <arg>   Output format: AIP, SIP.
 'SIP' is only implemented for simple, it creates the bags one directory level deeper. easy-bag-to-deposit completes these sips with deposit.properties
-     -s, --strict                 If provided, the transformation will check whether the datasets adhere to the requirements of the chosen transformation.
+         --skip-list  <arg>       File containing a newline-separated list of easy-dataset-ids to be skipped -s, --strict                 If provided, the transformation will check whether the datasets adhere to the requirements of the chosen transformation.
      -h, --help                   Show help message